Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Looking at the Agawa Pictographs, Lake Superior Provincial Park

 Known for its vibrant street murals showcasing the city's artistic spirit, we search for murals in Sault Ste.
-Marie before heading over to the Canal District, where we watch boats navigate the Soo Locks, hike White Fish Island to the edge of the St. Marys River and enjoy a delicious late lunch/early dinner at Mill Steakhouse.
+Marie before heading to the Canal District, where we watch boats navigate the Soo Locks, hike White Fish Island to the edge of the St. Marys River and enjoy a delicious late lunch/early dinner at Mill Steakhouse.

 Home for the night is at Fairfield Inn, Sault Ste.
 Marie.